-- Press the Menu Select button directly below Optn. - 2 or to Impt and press the Menu Select button directly below Impt to indicate the message as important.
+- 1 Press the Menu Select button directly below Optn. - button directly below Impt to indicate the message as important.

 The priority status icon appears beside the normal message icon on the label bar.

 Removing a Priority Status from a Text Message